| | | | | |

 • Best Eaten Fresh: In my opinion, this delicious Genovese pesto sauce tastes best freshly made.
 Plus, since this simple dinner literally only takes minutes to prepare, I highly suggest preparing it just before eating.

-• Use Other Types of Pasta: If you prefer other types of pasta instead, feel free to swap out the gnocchi for your favorite pasta (such as spaghetti, fusilli, ribbon pasta, etc).
+• Use Other Types of Pasta: If you prefer other types of pasta instead, feel free to swap out the gnocchi for your favorite pasta (such as spaghetti, fusilli, ribbon pasta, etc) or even dumplings.

 • Other Add Ins: Sometimes, we like tossing in cut cherry tomatoes (grape tomatoes) for extra taste.
 You can also add in sun-dried tomatoes if you prefer.

-• Add Protein: If you’re not vegetarian or vegan, feel free to add sliced chicken breasts to the dish to get chicken pesto gnocchi.
+• Add Protein: If you’re not vegetarian or vegan, feel free to add sliced chicken breasts to the dish to get chicken pesto gnocchi or add cooked shrimp if you enjoy seafood.

 Recipe FAQs: